New Year’s Eve Safety

 - If your Christmas tree is dry, it’s time to get rid of it.

 - Make sure decorations are not blocking doorways.

-For more winter fire safety information, read our recent blog: Holiday + Candle Safety.
+For more winter fire safety information, read our recent blog: Holiday Fire Safety Reminders.

 Carbon Monoxide Prevention

-Have you tested your home’s carbon monoxide detectors this month?
-When we turn on our furnaces and heaters in the colder months, the risk of carbon monoxide poisoning increases.
+Have you tested your carbon monoxide detectors this month?
+When we turn on furnaces and heaters in the colder months, the risk of carbon monoxide poisoning increases.

-Know the signs of carbon monoxide poisoning, and take necessary precautions to keep your family, your guests, and yourself safe; read our recent blog, Protect Your Family from Deadly Carbon Monoxide This Winter.
+Know the signs of carbon monoxide poisoning, and take necessary precautions to keep your guests, your family, and yourself safe; read our recent blog, Protect Yourself & Others from Deadly Carbon Monoxide This Winter.

 Clear Sidewalks and Walkways

 Make sure your sidewalks and walkways are clear for your guests!
-Clear pathways for your guests to safely enter and exit your home.
+Clear pathways for your guests to safely enter and exit your home or business.
 When shoveling, remember to pace yourself and to try to push snow when possible rather than lifting.
 Shoveling is a strenuous activity and can be incredibly dangerous.